INTRODUCTION to GEOCHEMISTRY (ERTH 2140)

 Exercises, homework, etc.

-Reading to accompany and augment lectures (will be updated as the semester progresses)
+Reading to accompany and augment lectures (will be updated as the semester progresses; don't hesitate to ask for guidance on further background reading at any point in the course)

 Below are suggestions for reading to supplement the material discussed in class.
 Note that neither text does covers the topics in the same order we will!